How to form a new CTC Member Group

 - A £200 grant per year

-To help with promoting your Group, with the chance to apply for further funding from CTC Council for special projects
+To help with promoting your Group, with the chance to apply for further funding from CTC Council for special projects.
+Funds can also be applied for to help with the formation and running expenses of the Group.

 - Entry to CTC’s annual Tourist Competition